 The City of London, 1678.
 New Year’s Day.
 Twelve years have passed since the Great Fire ripped through the City.
-Eighteen since the fall of Oliver Cromwell’s Republic and the restoration of a King.
-London is gripped by hysteria, where rumors of Catholic plots and sinister foreign assassins abound.
+Eighteen since the fall of Oliver Cromwell and the restoration of a King.
+London is gripped by hysteria, and rumors of Catholic plots and sinister foreign assassins abound.

-That same morning Henry Oldenburg, the Secretary of the Royal Society, blows his brains out.
-A disgraced Earl is released from the Tower of London, bent on revenge against the King, Charles II.
+Meanwhile, that same morning Henry Oldenburg, the Secretary of the Royal Society, blows his brains out, and a disgraced Earl is released from the Tower of London, bent on revenge against the King, Charles II.

-Wary of the political hornet’s nest they are walking into – and using evidence rather than paranoia in their pursuit of truth – Hooke and Hunt must discover why the boy was murdered, and why his blood was taken.
-Moreover, what does the cipher mean?
+Wary of the political hornet’s nest they are walking into – and using scientific evidence rather than paranoia in their pursuit of truth – Hooke and Hunt must discover why the boy was murdered, and why his blood was taken.